microsoft/WhatTheHack/011-InfraAsCode-ARM-DSC/Student/ARM-Challenge-12.md

 When templates get big, they become monoliths.
 They are hard to manage.
 By breaking your templates up into smaller linked templates, you can achieve more flexibility in how you manage your deployments.

 In many companies, deployment of cloud infrastructure may be managed by different teams.
-For example, a common network architecture and its security settings may be maintained by a networking team across multiple application development teams.
+For example, a common network architecture and its security settings may be maintained by an operations team and shared across multiple application development teams.

 The network architecture and security groups are typically stable and do not change frequently.
 In contrast, application deployments that are deployed on the network may come and go.